 Make sure your staff knows what the booth will look like and how it will be equipped.
 Ask them if they would like to add or change anything in terms of the space utilisation, product layout, materials used, and so on – especially when you bring along people from various disciplines and backgrounds, their perception of “requirements” might differ.
 Plan short debriefing sessions for each day of the event: what went well?
 What can be improved?

 You might need an extra person to coordinate the staff, serve food and drinks, and run errands.
-Ask the trade show organiser in the event that you would like to hire a host or hostess; they’ll be happy to recommend someone if you ask them well in advance.
+Tell the trade show organiser that you would like to hire a host or hostess; they’ll be happy to recommend someone if you ask them well in advance.
 And, don’t forget to follow up with your trade show leads!
 Here are some Trade Show Follow-up Best Practices.